indigobio/swish-protobuf/README.md

 #### Limitations

-- Message and enumeration definitions are automatically exported.
-As a result, the <tt>define-message</tt> and <tt>define-enum</tt> forms must be used within a library or module.
-The message definitions use <tt>define-property</tt> to associate the procedures that read, size, merge, and write them with the name of the message.
 - One-of fields are treated like regular fields.
 - Groups and extensions are not supported.
 - The writer does not honor the <tt>[packed=false]</tt> option, but the reader supports both packed and unpacked repeated scalar numeric fields.